ossu/computer-science/README.md

 - Markdown: `[![Open Source Society University - Computer Science](https://img.shields.io/badge/OSSU-computer--science-blue.svg)](https://github.com/open-source-society/computer-science)`
 - HTML: `<a href="https://github.com/open-source-society/computer-science"><img alt="Open Source Society University - Computer Science" src="https://img.shields.io/badge/OSSU-computer--science-blue.svg"></a>`

+### Evaluation

+Upon completing your final project, use our [community](#community) channels to announce it.
+Your peers and mentors from OSSU will then informally evaluate your project.
+You will not be "graded" in the traditional sense — everyone has their own measurements for what they consider a success.
+The purpose of the evaluation is to act as your first announcement to the world that you are a computer scientist, and to get experience listening to feedback — both positive and negative — and taking it in stride.

+The final project evaluation has a second purpose: to evaluate whether OSSU, through its community and curriculum, is successful in its mission to guide independent learners in obtaining a world-class computer science education.

 ### Cooperative work

 You can create this project alone or with other students!